jcubic/horavox/README.md

 vox voice --list --lang pl     # non-interactive for a specific language
 ```

 Installed voices are marked with `[*]`.
+The default voice (the one that would be used by `vox clock` or `vox now`) is marked with `[D]`.
+Press `Enter` to test a voice -- it speaks the current time.
+If the voice isn't installed, it downloads it first.
 Downloads show a progress bar below the list.

 ### Volume and sound